 As the lawmen approached, a shot was fired from the vehicle, killing patrolman Robert Fitzpatrick, and the outlaws sped away.
 They then dropped off the “ladies” and fled south into Cowley County.
 Later that night, when they ran out of gas, Adams attempted to steal a vehicle from farmer George Oldham, who resisted.
 Adams shot and killed the farmer before he and Frank Foster took off with the car.
 George J. McFarland took off on foot.
 Adams and Foster soon returned to Wichita, and the next day, Adams and Billy Fintelman went to George McFarland’s house to look for him.
 However, they found two police officers waiting instead of finding their bootlegger buddy.
 Eddie Adams immediately shot Officer Ray Casner while the other officer hid.
 Casner survived, and Adams and Fintelman made their escape.

 Two days later, on November 23, 1921, Adams attempted to rent a car in Wichita but was recognized by the owner.
-The police were alerted and soon Detective Charles D. Hoffman and two other officer entered the back door of the business.
+The police were alerted and soon Detective Charles D. Hoffman and two other officers entered the back door of the business.
 Adams drew his gun and Detective Hoffman lunged forward, seizing Adams, but the killer worked his gun hand free and fired, killing Hoffman instantly.
 He then fired on one of the other officers, Charles Bowman, hitting him.
 The third officer, D.C.
 Stuckey, hidden behind a pillar took careful aim and finally killed Adams.